Skip to main content

 • Physical Security Keys: A USB device or smart card you plug in or tap to verify your identity.
 These are often used in highly secure environments.

-Why Your Business Needs 2FA
+Why Your Business Needs Multi-Factor Authentication

 Even strong passwords can be cracked.
 In fact, many data breaches happen not because someone hacks a system, but because they log in with legitimate credentials obtained through phishing or dark web leaks.

-Here’s how 2FA helps:
+Here’s how it helps:

 • Stops attackers in their tracks: A stolen password is useless without the second factor.